Career Development and Training

 Supervisors will discuss the feedback with the employees to assess their overall performance for the year and set targets as well as an individual training plan for the upcoming year.
 We endeavor to build effective & timely employee communication and to foster harmonious labor relations that will create win-win scenarios for TWM and our employees.

-We conducted an employee survey in 2022, and survey results show that employees are satisfied in the “Performance Management” dimension.
+We conducted an employee survey in 2024, and survey results show that employees are satisfied in the “Performance Management” dimension.

-3. Formal comparative ranking of employees
+5. Formal comparative ranking of employee

 TWM adapts a forced ranking system to identify employees’ performance by using person-to-person comparisons.
 Manager & non-managers are in separate groups for rating.
 Managers rank employees into 5 categories:1: Outstanding, Distribution is 10%2: Superior, Distribution is 25%3: Meet Requirements, Distribution is 50%4: Marginal, Distribution is 10%5: Improvement Needed, Distribution is 5%.